QasimKhan5x/headjerk-detection/code/README.md

 # Using Anomaly Detection
 Using `Anomaly Detection.ipynb` you can provide a path to some arrays that contain the values detected by a head posture detection algorithm.
-If you don't have those available, you can use the `Write Videos.ipynb` notebook for RealHePoNet to extract these values from a video.
+If you don't have those available, you can use the `Write Videos.ipynb` notebook for RealHePoNet or img2pose to extract these values from a video.
+Check the respective folders for more details.
 You can then visualize how the head moved over some time, change the frame rate (default is 30), and compare it with how the anomaly detection algorithm performed.

 ### Requirements